-Procedurally, the researchers obtained a letter of introduction from the Department of Psychology, University of Ibadan, Nigeria, which was presented to each selected special schools in the two states.
-Prior to administering the questionnaires, the head teacher of each school signed an informed consent form on behalf of the parents for participants under 18.
-The consent indicated that the study posed no risk to the participants or schools.
-Questionnaires were coded anonymously, with no personal data traceable to any participant or school, ensuring confidentiality.
-Two research assistants, skilled in using instructional materials for teaching physically challenged in-school adolescents, were employed alongside teachers to assist with data collection.
+Procedurally, the researchers obtained a letter of introduction from the Department of Psychology, University of Ibadan, Nigeria, which was presented to each of the selected special schools involved in the study across the two states.
+Prior to administering the study questionnaires, the head teacher of each school signed an informed consent form on behalf of the parents for participants under the age of 18.
+The informed consent indicated that the study posed no risk to the participants or the schools.
+The questionnaires were coded anonymously, with no personal data traceable to any participant or school, to ensure the confidentiality of participants' responses.
+Two research assistants, skilled in using instructional materials for teaching physically challenged in-school adolescents, were employed alongside teachers in the selected schools to assist with data collection.
 Only in-school adolescents who were available, prepared, and willing to participate were included in the study.
 As part of the study's benefits, participants were taught various skills tailored to their individual needs during the four-week data collection period.
-Four hundred questionnaires (200 per state) were distributed, of which 374 were completed correctly, representing a 94% response rate used for analysis.
+Four hundred questionnaires (200 per state) were distributed, out of which 374 were completed correctly, representing a 94% response rate used for analysis.

-Data were analyzed using IBM SPSS version 26.
+The data were analyzed using IBM SPSS software, version 26.
 Both descriptive and inferential statistics were applied.
-Hypothesis 1 was tested using linear regression; hypotheses 2 and 3 with multiple regression; and hypothesis 4 with an independent sample t-test.
-All hypotheses were tested at the significance level of 0.01.
+Hypothesis 1 was tested using linear regression; hypotheses 2 and 3 were tested using multiple regression; and hypothesis 4 was tested using an independent samples t-test.
+All hypotheses were accepted at the 0.01 level of significance.